htang014/lcpp-compiler/README.md

 # lcpp-compiler
-Compiler from toy "lcpp" language to LC3 assembly code
+A compiler from a toy "lcpp" language to LC3 assembly code

+## [WIP]